Mindful Eating and Living – your Keys to Long Term Weight Loss Success

 Do you eat on the run, in your cars, at your desk or in front of the television?
 We have a myriad of distractions all around us.
 Have you ever opened a bag of chips or cookies with the intent to have one or two, and before you realized it, they were gone?
 This is an example of mindless eating.
 Pure and simple.
-Eating mindfully can impact how much you eat and ultimately your weight loss success.
+Mindful eating and living…your keys to long term weight loss success.

 The goal for mindful eating is to experience food more intensely by paying attention to the sensation and flavor of each bite.